-- Prior to 10 minutes the Dawes-Redman button will be Light Purple. - Between 10 and 60 minutes, if the Criteria are not yet met, the Dawes-Redman button will be Dark Purple. - · Between 10 and 60 minutes, if the Criteria are met, the Dawes-Redman button will be Green. - After 60 minutes, if the Criteria are not met, the Dawes-Redman button will be Cyan. - Analysis stops at 60 minutes and after printing the table of results, monitoring of the fetus and the mother continues. - If the Green, Dark Purple or Cyan Dawes-Redman button is pressed, Team3 will display the results from the last analysis calculation.
+Analysis Button Description The Dawes-Redman analysis has not been enabled in Analysis Settings.
+Dawes Redm The Dawes-Redman analysis cannot be started due to one of several reasons.
+Dawes Redman The Dawes-Redman analysis can be started.
+Dawes Redman Prior to 10 minutes the Dawes-Redman button will be Light Purple.
+Dawes Redman Between 10 and 60 minutes, if the Criteria are not yet met, the Dawes-Redman button will be Dark purple.
+Dawes Redman After 60 minutes, if the Criteria are not met, the Dawes-Redman button will be Cyan.
+Dawes Redman Between 10 and 60 minutes, if the Criteria are met, the Dawes-Redman button will be Green.